Stakely/beacon-chain-validator-alerting/README.md

 If you have many validators you may need to reduce the check period in order to not hit the Beaconchain API rate limit.

-An alternative is to buy the [Beaconchain Paid API](https://beaconcha.in/pricing).
+An alternative is to pay for the [Beaconchain Paid API](https://beaconcha.in/pricing).